linode/docs/docs/guides/development/nodejs/nodejs-twitter-bot/index.md

     ![GitHub Desktop - Commit to main](github-desktop-commit-to-main.png "GitHub Desktop - Commit to main")

     {{< note >}}
 Not all of the files that are in your Node.js project, like the `node_modules` folder, or the `.env` secrets file, are shown.
-This is because they are purposefully excluded by the `.gitignore` file.
+This is because they are excluded by the `.gitignore` file.
 {{< /note >}}

 1. Below the changed files, enter a brief summary message for the new commit.
 For example: `Add Twitter bot application code`.

 1. Press the **Commit to main** button below the summary and description fields.
-This creates the new commit on the *main* branch of your repository, which is the default branch name for projects created on GitHub.
+This creates the new commit on the *main* branch of your repository, which is the default branch name for repositories created on GitHub.

     {{< note >}}
 Branches in Git allow you to work on new features for your projects without altering the files in your other branches.